azurejelly/azurejelly/README.md

 hi, i'm azure. i mostly do stuff with docker, java, golang and typescript, and i'm also trying to learn other languages like C.

 ### some of my projects
-- [azuvotifier](https://github.com/azurejelly/azuvotifier), a modern NuVotifier fork with Sponge 11+ support, a standalone implementation and Redis forwarding.
+- [azuvotifier](https://github.com/azurejelly/azuvotifier), a modern NuVotifier fork with Sponge 11+ support, a standalone implementation and Redis forwarding
-- [better-player-list](https://github.com/azurejelly/better-player-list), a Minecraft mod which attempts to improve the default Minecraft player list.
+- [better-player-list](https://github.com/azurejelly/better-player-list), a mod which attempts to improve the default Minecraft player list
-- [konata-mod](https://github.com/azurejelly/konata-mod), a (stupid) Fabric mod that adds Konata Izumi images or jumpscares to your Minecraft client.
+- [konata-mod](https://github.com/azurejelly/konata-mod), a stupid Fabric mod that adds Konata Izumi images or jumpscares to your Minecraft client

 ### some (public) projects i've contributed to
 - [VERT](https://github.com/VERT-sh/VERT), a free, open source and mostly local file conversion utility.